Kaushal672/amazon-react-clone/README.md

 ## Features

--   Authorization
+-   Authentication
-    -   User can login or signup for new account using.
+    -   User can login or signup for new account.
     -   User can upload profile image while signing up.
     -   User can update password(admin only).
     -   User can update personal information i.e. username, phone, email and profile image.